TimothyByrd/KeePassNetStandard/README.md

 # KeePassNetStandard

-A port of the KeePassLib code of [KeePass](https://keepass.info) (v2.48) to .Net Standard.
+A port of the KeePassLib code of [KeePass](https://keepass.info) (v2.48.1) to .Net Standard.

-(Get code from tag v.2.47 for the v2.47 port.)
+Tags for previous ports: v2.47, v2.48

 #### Table of contents
 [Why?](#h01)<br>